prevention-icon

 Lesser grain beetles

-While they pose a serious agricultural threat, these pests can sometimes avoid detection and enter homes through contaminated products including nuts, spices, dried fruit and meat, beans and bird seed.
+While they pose a serious agricultural threat, these pests can sometimes avoid detection and enter homes through contaminated products, including nuts, spices, dried fruit and meat, beans and birdseed.

-They are also attracted to rodenticide baits, tobacco products and have even been found in wooden furniture.
+They are also attracted to rodenticide baits, and tobacco products and have even been found in wooden furniture.

 Appearance

-• Adults are up to 3mm long, with a reddish-brown to black coloured, cylindrical shaped body that is punctuated with indentations
+• Adults are up to 3mm long, with a reddish-brown to black coloured, cylindrical-shaped body that is punctuated with indentations

-• Larvae are curved, with white coloured bodies and brown heads
+• Larvae are curved, with white-coloured bodies and brown heads

 Problems they cause

 • Females bore holes into whole grain kernels to lay eggs, which hatch and develop into larvae inside the grain kernels.
-Once a fully formed adult exits the kernel, only hollow husks and large amounts of flour (frass) is left behind
+Once a fully formed adult exits the kernel, only hollow husks and large amounts of flour (frass) are left behind

 • Damaged grain has a sweet and musty odour